parimalp/awslabs_2018_2/GUI_Flow_lab.md

 1. Select **File > Open File...**
 1. Browse to **/home/centos/sources/gui_flow_solution** and select **profile.xprf** and **timeline.wdb** and click **OK**
 The _Waveform and Profile Summary tabs_ will open.
 In the Waveform tab, notice that the actual activities starts after 4,960 ms since the FPGA loading takes time
-1. Run the application again from the command line and observe the output
+1. Run the application again from the command line of the **sh** terminal window and observe the output
 It indicates the AFI is already loaded and so it is skipping the loading
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-21-1.png"/>